michael419/xperience-community-devops/README.md

-# xperience-community-devops
+# Xperience Community: DevOps scripts
-Xperience Community: DevOps scripts
+Useful powershell scripts to use in conjunction with your deployment pipeline to perform various actions against your hosted Xperience by Kentico websites.